tomershvueli/fastlane/fastlane/lib/fastlane/actions/docs/sync_code_signing.md

 Use Git Storage to store all code signing identities in a private git repo, owned and operated by you.
 The files will be encrypted using OpenSSL.

+Create a new, private Git repo (e.g. on [GitHub](https://github.com/new) or [BitBucket](https://bitbucket.org/repo/create)) and name it something like `certificates`.
+**Important:** Make sure the repository is set to *private*.

-First, enter the URL to your Git repo.
+Then, enter the URL to your Git repo.
 This can be either a `https://` or a `git` URL.
 (If your machine is currently using SSH to authenticate with GitHub, you'll want to use a `git` URL, otherwise you may see an authentication error when you attempt to use match.) `fastlane match init` won't read or modify your certificates or profiles yet, and also won't validate your git URL.

 This will create a `Matchfile` in your current directory (or in your `./fastlane/` folder).